datakaveri/data-quality-assessment/README.md

 relation to the expected behaviour.
 This metric measures the proximity of the spread of the normal distribution to the mode.

-### Sensor Uptime
+### Data Source Uptime

-Sensor uptime is defined as the duration in which the sensor is actively sending data packets at the expected time intervals.
+Data Source uptime is defined as the duration in which the sensor is actively sending data packets at the expected time intervals.
 This includes an analysis of the downtime of the sensors.

 ### Duplicate Presence